About CARFAC and RAAV

 License to use an artist’s copyright

-In accordance with the principles of Canadian copyright law, all public exhibitions and all reproductions (whether in whole or in part) of a work created by an artist must be authorized.
+In accordance with the principles of Canadian copyright law, all public exhibitions and all reproductions (whether in whole or in part) of a work created by an artist must be authorized, ideally in writing.
 Written authorization is a license.
 All unauthorized (unlicensed) uses are in contravention of the law.
 Licenses do not transfer ownership of a work, nor do they transfer copyright.
 Licenses define the limits of what a user may do with a work of art.
 CARFAC and RAAV generally recommend that artists or their authorized agent(s) negotiate non-exclusive licenses, so that the artist (and their agent, as applicable) retain all rights outside those granted by the license.

 Transfer of ownership of a work does not mean a transfer of copyright